-Robert DeNiro Says ‘SNL’ Portrayal Of Robert Mueller Is His ‘Civic Duty’
+Robert De Niro Says ‘SNL’ Portrayal Of Robert Mueller Is His ‘Civic Duty’

 — Donald J. Trump (@realDonaldTrump) June 13, 2018

-The actor is readying himself the annual Tribeca Film Festival, now in its 18th year of showcasing some of the leading new independent films in the movie industry.
+The actor is readying himself for the annual Tribeca Film Festival, now in its 18th year of showcasing some of the leading new independent films in the movie industry.

-The festival will reportedly begin with the world premiere of HBO’s documentary, The Apollo, which will discuss the history of the iconic music building, located in Harlem, New York.
+The festival will reportedly begin with the world premiere of HBO’s documentary The Apollo, which will discuss the history of the iconic music building located in Harlem, New York.

-The film gala will close with the long-awaited debut of the film Yesterday, starring Himesh Patel as a young struggling singer and songwriter who has an accident and upon waking, finds that the legendary band The Beatles have never existed.
+The film gala will close with the long-awaited debut of the film Yesterday, starring Himesh Patel as a young struggling singer and songwriter who has an accident and upon waking, finds that the legendary band The Beatles never existed.

 View this post on Instagram